CryptoLions/EOS-mongo-history-API/README.md

 v0.0.1:
 - Get account history with possibility filtering by actions also pagenation and ASC/DESC sorting
-- support only GET requests
+- support only GET && POST requests